powerhome/oss-guide/docs/publishing/publishing-template/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
-_Include as many relevant details about the environment you experienced the bug in._
+_Include as many relevant detail as possible about the environment you experienced the bug in._
 * Version used:
 * Environment name and version (e.g. Chrome 39, node.js 5.4):
 * Operating System and version (desktop or mobile):